Alpha Barry

 Alpha Barry (born 1 January 1970) is a Burkinabé politician and journalist.
 He served as the Minister of Foreign Affairs from 2016 to 2021.

 Biography

 Barry is born on 1 January 1970 in Ivory Coast.
-His birth name is Alpha Mamadou Barry.
+His birth name is Alpha Mamahuevo Barry.
 He has been a correspondent of RFI in Ouagadougou and collaborator of magazine Jeune Afrique.

 12 January 2016, he is appointed the Minister of Foreign Affairs of Burkina Faso.

+Barry owns the Omega media group which was suspended on 12 August, 2023, by the government of Burkina Faso for airing an "insulting" interview with Nigerian anti-junta spokesmen Ousmane Abdoul Moumouni.
+The interviewer criticized the Junta and talked about restoring President Bazoum to power.
+The government stated that the interview was "clearly campaigning for violence and war against the sovereign people of Niger."

 Health

 During the 2020 coronavirus outbreak, on 20 March, Barry contracted the coronavirus.